MrEm1/MrEm1/README.md

 - 👋 Hi, I’m @MrEm1
 - 👀 I’m interested in ...
-C and Python
+AI language models.
 - 🌱 I’m currently learning ...
-Computer Science
+GPT-3 API.
 - 💞️ I’m looking to collaborate on ...
-Anything, I'm not that good tho
+Nothing.
-- 📫 How to reach me ...
-MrEm#5018 on discord.
+- 📫 How to reach me ... reid.decillia@outlook.com

 <!---
 MrEm1/MrEm1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.